 Root Canal Treatment & Root Fillings

-Tooth root fillings and Root Canal work, which dentists call Endodontics, can help save a tooth that has broken, decayed or otherwise had a bigger problem that's involved the nerve of the tooth (the pulp) such that an ordinary filling won't fix it.
-Root Canal Treatment has a reputation of being painful, but the truth is the affected tooth is often deeply decayed or cracked or damaged in some way, so is often already in pain OR is about to be, so afterwards the root-filled tooth can be tender for a couple of days, like a scratch can be, but soon heals up once all the old infected nerve space is cleaned out and disinfected and sealed with a root filling.
+Tooth root fillings and Root Canal work are now available through 2022, which dentists technically call Endodontics, and can often help to save a tooth that has broken, decayed or otherwise had a bigger problem that's involved the nerve of the tooth (the pulp) such that an ordinary filling won't fix it.
+Sometimes Root Canal Treatment has a reputation of being painful, but the truth is the affected tooth is often deeply decayed or cracked or damaged in some way, so it's often already in pain OR is about to be, so afterwards the root-filled tooth can be tender for a couple of days, like a scratch can be, but soon heals up once all the old infected nerve space is cleaned out and disinfected and sealed with a root filling.

 Root Canal work may also need to be combined with other Dentistry, such as Crowns, Bridges, Fillings or other dental treatments and cosmetic Dentistry.
 Indeed sometimes when teeth have been Crowned or Bridged, because the tooth underneath has been compromised in some way, these teeth may need a Root Canal treatment later if the delicate nerve dies or just gives up.
 However this RCT can often be done through the biting surface or behind the Crown/Bridge, allowing you in most cases to not disturb the Cosmetic or Functional aspect of such Dentistry.

 However sometimes certain teeth have continual infections or past cracks and fractures that complicate Root treatments and only show up using a special dye to identify these, so a decision may be made to Extract such a troublesome tooth and consider a replacement, such as a denture or fixed-bridge or dental tooth implant, which you can read more about in our Dentistry Treatment Information menu above.

 Please read below for some more details and information about Dental tooth Root Canal treatments.